Eviction FAQ for Tenants

-The moratorium ending does not mean you can be immediately evicted from your home if you are behind on rent.
+The lack of a moratorium does not mean you can be immediately evicted from your home if you are behind on rent.
 You cannot legally be evicted from your home until your case goes to court and a court order for you to move out (also called an “order of execution”) has been issued.
 Only a judge can evict you.
 Your landlord cannot require you to move unless the court orders it.
 If you are behind on rent and worried about being evicted, apply for help from Rent Relief RI.

 How do evictions work?